Chelsea Cebara's Weed Sexuality Has Gravity

 Alex Halperin (03:54):

 Yeah, so a survey conducted by Leafly and the National Cannabis Roundtable, that’s the industry lobby fronted by former speaker of the House, John Boehner, found that tens of thousands of jobs would be saved if the industry were able to access federal coronavirus relief.
 That’s pretty interesting.
 And it also found that 58% of cannabis businesses have cut their workforce, which is pretty devastating in an industry that has been a pretty positive jobs creator for the last couple of years.

 Donnell Alexander (04:29):

-When I saw the survey was conducted by the national cannabis round table, I thought this is where John Bayner earns his money.
+When I saw the survey was conducted by the National Cannabis Roundtable, I thought this is where John Boehner earns his money.

 Alex Halperin (04:37):